SHMISHRA666/Chrome_Plugin_Product_Review_Summarizer_WithMemory-UserPreference/README.md

 2. Install the Chrome extension from the `chrome_extension` directory

 3. The system will now provide purchase recommendations as you browse products online

+4. Access your preferences through the settings icon in the extension

+5. When revisiting previously analyzed products, you'll be given the option to use existing analysis or perform a new one

+### Using User Preferences

+1. Click the settings icon in the extension
+2. Set your price range, brand preferences, and feature priorities
+3. Set review and confidence thresholds
+4. Save your preferences
+5. Analyses will now consider your preferences when evaluating products

+### Using Memory Features

+The system automatically detects when you've previously analyzed a product and will:
+1. Ask if you want to use the existing analysis or perform a new one
+2. If using existing analysis, results will load instantly
+3. If performing a new analysis, your preferences will be applied to the new analysis

 ## Project Structure